make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [FSJHecker](https://github.com/FSJHecker) for contributing support for CleanAir 604B humidifiers.
 - [sambarlick](https://github.com/sambarlick) for contributing support for Kogan bladeless fans and Y12 and Y16 air conditioners.
 - [AproveIPD](https://github.com/AproveIPD) for assisting with support for Tonepie T1PRO cat litter box.
+- [hyperb1iss](https://github.com/hyperb1iss) for contributing a fix for lights in HA 2024.2